hiepnguyen06/hiepnguyen06/README.md

 ###

-<p align="left">I'm Hiep Nguyen, a software engineering student at RMIT Vietnam.
-I am passionate in developing full stack applications.</p>
+<p align="left">I'm Hiep Nguyen, a Software Engineering student at RMIT Vietnam who loves turning ideas into working software.
+I'm especially drawn to fullstack development and AI integrations.
+If there's a problem worth solving, I want to build the system that solves it.</p>

 ###